jrandj/backtester/README.md

 | Benchmark         | XJO   | 29/05/1992 | 04/05/2018 | 1         | 100%          | 5.04%  | 0.4          | -0.34 | 5.23     | -53.93%          | 8.18%                  | 4.78            |

 The terms are defined:
 * **Strategy:** The name of the strategy to be tested.
-Corresponds to a strateg implementation in the strategies folder.
+Corresponds to a strategy implementation in the strategies folder.
 * **Asset:** The universe of assets.
 * **Start Date:** The earliest date in the dataset.
 * **End Date:** The latest date in the dataset.
 * **Positions:** The number of positions that can be held by the strategy.
 * **Position Size:** The percentage of the total portfolio to be used when entering a position.
 * **CAGR:** Compound Annual Growth Rate.
 * **Sharpe Ratio:** A measure of the excess returns compared to the volatility.
 Ratios above 1 are generally considered good.
-	* **Skew:** A measure of the distortion of symmetrical distribution or assymetry in the results.
+* **Skew:** A measure of the distortion of symmetrical distribution or asymmetry in the results.
 A positive skew indicates the tail of a distribution curve is longer on the right side, and vice-versa for a negative skew.
 * **Kurtosis:** A measure of extreme values in either tail.
 A high kurtosis implies an occasional extreme return.
 * **Maximum Drawdown:** The maximum observed loss from peak to trough of a portfolio.
 * **Maximum Monthly Return:** The largest return in any month.
 * **Recovery Factor:** The absolute value of the returns divided by the Maximum Drawdown.
 Indicates a strategies ability to overcome a drawdown.

 ### Assumptions
 The following assumptions or decisions have been made: